JennyPng/portfolio/jennypng/_posts/arc-racing-dev-log.md

 - It was *really* difficult to think of a suitable capstone project idea actually...
 - The professors expected something novel and technically complex in some way
-    - it was a bit difficult to be original in the ar/vr space - many of our ideas (time machine, wizard dueling, angry birds) had been done
+    - it was a bit difficult to be original in the ar/vr space - many of our ideas (AR time machine, escape room, wizard dueling, angry birds) had been done
     - our scope was also constrained by the feasibility of implementing the MVP in 8 weeks...
 - Remote control car racing was pitched by one member of our team, since he has particular interest in RC cars.
 While the rest of us didn't have as much interest in the racing element itself, the technical challenges of the concept were intriguing.
 Also, we did not manage to think of anything more compelling xd
     - The procedural generation of the racetrack was the novel and complex element of our project concept